-Local businesses and residents are already enjoying the extra outdoor space to eat and drink in this summer, thanks to the council’s new ‘Our Space is Your Space’ scheme.
+Local businesses and residents are already enjoying the extra outdoor space to eat and drink in, thanks to the council’s new ‘Our Space is Your Space’ scheme.

 Hammersmith & Fulham Council is offering local business owners the chance to use extra outdoor space near their business and offer residents a safer way to support the local economy following the pandemic.